 Our vision is the global Church equipped to effectively build God’s Kingdom together.

-The Evangelical Center serves as a center for global evangelical missions, a space for evangelicals to meet and collaborate and an innovative resource hub to equip churches around the world in the hope to build God’s Kingdom on earth.
+The Evangelical Center serves as a center for global evangelical missions, a space for evangelicals to meet, educate and collaborate and an innovative resource hub to equip churches around the world in the hope to build God’s Kingdom on earth.

 Faith & Values

 The Holy Scriptures as originally given by God, divinely inspired, infallible, entirely trustworthy; and the supreme authority in all matters of faith and conduct.

 One God, eternally existent in three persons, Father, Son and Holy Spirit